 Dates and tickets

-Enjoy the Meltdown exhibition from Wednesday, June 5th to Sunday, September 1st, 2019.
-You don’t need a special ticket, just an ordinary entrance ticket for the museum (or a Vienna Pass sightseeing pass).
+Enjoy the Meltdown exhibition from Wednesday, June 5th to Sunday, September 8th, 2019.
+You don’t need a special ticket, just an ordinary entrance ticket for the museum or a suitable sightseeing pass).

 How to get to the exhibition

 The Natural History Museum is on the prime tourist walking route, so easy to find.
 For public transport tips, see the main article.